Crewed Charters Brisbane

 Full Travel Insurance - It is a requirement that charterers have suitable travel insurance to cover for cancellation for any reason - and policies are quote cheap at around $70.

-A policy will also cover you for any other losses in relation to your holiday! (e.g. accomodation, flights)
+A policy will also cover you for any other losses in relation to your holiday! (e.g. accommodation, flights)

 Taxes and Fees - Different Zones have fees and taxes for national park entrance - these are rarely very large, but make sure these are included in your quote when you are comparing the best deal!
-We list these fees on our website against each vessel - so you can compare.
+We list these fees in all quotes against each vessel - so you can compare.